top of page

 • “State of Florida Department of Transportation – Future Borrow Pit”

-• How excavation interacts with our aquifer
+• How excavation interacts with the aquifer

 • How groundwater pathways connect to Kings Bay and Crystal River

-one connected risk to our springs, aquifer, and our community.
+This is one connected system, one connected project, and one connected risk to our springs, aquifer, and community.

-5. FDOT does not have a §404 Water Permit
+5. FDOT Does Not Have a §404 Water Permit

-• Hydrologic and hydrogeologic analysis
+• Hydrogeologic analysis

 • Aquifer–spring connectivity review